Harsh280705/AI-Based-Bone-Fracture-Detection-System-using-Deep-Learning/README.md

 ⚙️ Features

-Detects fractures from X-ray images
+Detects fractures from X-ray images.
-Classifies bone type (Elbow, Hand, Shoulder)
+Classifies bone type (Elbow, Hand, Shoulder).
-Two-stage prediction system using deep learning GUI-based application for easy interaction
+Two-stage prediction system using deep learning.
+GUI-based application for easy interaction.
-Uses real medical dataset (MURA)
+Uses real medical dataset (MURA).

 📊 Dataset

 We use the MURA v1 (Kaggle)
 https://www.kaggle.com/datasets/tommyngx/mura-v1

-The dataset contains approximately 40,000 X-ray images:
+The dataset contains approximately 40,000 X-ray images.
 It includes multiple bone types such as elbow, finger, forearm, hand, humerus, shoulder, and wrist.
 👉 In this project, we focus only on:
 Elbow